War Related Illness and Injury Study Center

 - This EOD evaluation generally consists of 4 to 5 days of video and/or telephone visits with the DC WRIISC clinical team that can be completed from a Veteran’s home.
 Diagnoses are made when possible and clinical recommendations are shared directly with Veterans and their VA Primary Care Providers (PCPs).
 In some cases, the DC WRIISC clinical team will ask that specific evaluations be completed at Veteran's local VA prior to scheduling this DC WRIISC EOD evaluation.
 This is to ensure that the DC WRIISC clinical team has all relevant clinical information during the WRIISC evaluation.
 DC WRIISC asks that medical records from clinical visits completed outside of the VA be included in the Veteran’s VA medical record for review.

 - Enrolled EOD Veterans also have the option to participate in DC WRIISC telehealth research focusing on analyzing cognitive, emotional, and physical functioning data (e.g., electroencephalogram [EEG], sleep quality, and daily level of physical activity) in Veterans with varying degrees of mild traumatic brain injury (mTBI) and/or post-concussive syndrome.
 Research at the DC WRIISC is ongoing and additional research opportunities may be available for Veterans.
 Data collected from EOD Veterans will be applied to studies focused on research serving the EOD community.
 Research participation is completely voluntary and opting out of research will not affect the clinical care that Veterans receive at the DC WRIISC.

-- Deployed EOD Veterans living in the WRIISC-DC catchment area (orange area of the map above) are currently eligible to participate.
+- Deployed EOD Veterans from all branches of the U.S. Armed Forces living in all U.S. states and territories are eligible to participate.
 Veterans must be medically and psychiatrically stable to participate in these evaluations.
 Medical records will be evaluated individually to determine that Veterans are medically safe to participate in these WRIISC evaluations.
 Veterans with acute health conditions may be deferred and reconsidered by the DC WRIISC for participation at a later time if their medical and/or psychiatric conditions stabilize.
 Veterans who participate in on-site WRIISC evaluations must have at least a 30% service-connected disability rating to qualify for VA travel reimbursement for travel and lodging.

 Not Currently Enrolled in the VA?